Click a title to expand details. Peer-reviewed papers and preprints are on the Publications page.

 Done in collaboration with Haadi Khan, Tanmay Neema, Ryan O'Farrell and Alice Wang.

-This project won 1st in the Alice and Bob track at YQuantum 2025 and qualifed us for the The Yale Quantum Institute Grand Prize where we won 2nd place overall and were invited to present our work at our work at the QuantumCT Industry Collaboration Forum.
+Awards: 1st place, Alice & Bob track at YQuantum 2025; 2nd place overall, Yale Quantum Institute Grand Prize; invited to present at the QuantumCT Industry Collaboration Forum.

 Done in collaboration with Pi Rey Low, Julia Huang, and Peter Zheng.